Khan/perseus/CONTRIBUTING.md

   and "-" as "-1", in addition to decimals and fractions.

-## Questions?

-This was written rather hastily, and is probably not in-depth enough to be super useful (yet).
-If you have questions or would like to contribute, please stop by our [public chat room](http://www.hipchat.com/gBuXeXUWH)!

 ## Styles

 * `stylesheets/perseus-admin-package` has the styles for the Perseus item